Robbepop/runwell/README.md

-# The `runwell` WebAssembly JIT Compiler
+# The `runwell` WebAssembly Virtual Machine

-A non-bombable, optimizing WebAssembly (Wasm) JIT compiler with deterministic behaviour.
+An attempt for a non-bombable, optimizing WebAssembly (Wasm) JIT compiler with deterministic behaviour.

-> **WIP** - The `runwell` JIT is under active development.
-Don't expect it to be working and expect dragons instead.
+> **WIP** - The `runwell` virtual machine is under active development.
+Don't expect it to be working.
+Here be dragons.

 ## Credits